 The ADLER TYP10 2.5L Autobahn

-About 5,200 pieces were built by him.
-However, it is assumed that today there are only around 50 pieces left worldwide from the production period 1937 to 1940.
+Approximately 5,200 of them were built.
+However, it is assumed that there are only around 50 examples left worldwide today from the production period between 1937 and 1940.

-That this model from 1939, that is a later vehicle, can be recognized by some easily visible features.
+The fact that this model is from 1939, i.e. a later vehicle, can be recognized by a few easily recognizable features.

-The first models from 1937-38 had e.g. No wheel covers on the rear wheels, no large trunk lid, also no round instruments, the tank filler neck was not so well hidden under a hatch and much more.
+The first models from 1937-38, for example, had no wheel covers on the rear wheels, no large trunk lid, no round instruments, the tank filler neck was not yet nicely hidden under a flap and much more.

-What does not appear realistic in the pictures is the actual size of the car.
-It is real 4600 mm long, 1710 mm wide and 1640 mm high; a pretty stately vehicle.
+What doesn’t seem realistic in the pictures is the actual size of the car.
+It is actually 4600 mm long, 1710 mm wide and 1640 mm high; quite a stately vehicle.

-What is still astonishing today is its “suitability for everyday use”, which means how the car is to be driven – super simple, smooth and comfortable.
-Under the huge sunroof you feel like you are in a convertible, only without a large wind.
+What is still astonishing today is its “suitability for everyday use”, which refers to how the car is to be driven, which is super easy, smooth and comfortable.
+Under the huge sunroof you feel like you’re in a convertible, only without a lot of wind.

-In addition, the interior has been extensively restored and has also been given heating.
-With its “pretzel window” and the divided front window, it is of course a highlight at all events – a more exclusive vehicle is difficult to find for this money.
+In addition, the interior has been very extensively restored and has also been equipped with heating.
+With its “pretzel window” and split windshield, it is of course a highlight at all events – it is difficult to find a more exclusive vehicle for this money.

 The reason for its rarity is obvious.
-After Adolf Hinter had built his motorways in mid-1930, he gave the order to build a medium-weight vehicle with a 2.5-liter displacement and space for 5-6 people, which could also take advantage of the motorway.
+After Adolf Hinter had built his motorways in mid-1930, he gave the order to build a medium-heavy vehicle with a displacement of 2.5 liters and space for 5-6 people, which could also take advantage of the advantages of the motorway.

-After the war ended, many of the vehicles were taken out of the country as spoils of war and the victorious powers banned the construction of new vehicles.
-That is why the Adler works have their money earned with typewriters.
+After the end of the war, many of the vehicles were taken out of the country as spoils of war and the victorious powers banned the construction of new vehicles.
+That’s why the Adler-Werke subsequently earned their money with typewriters, among other things.

-If this is not an extraordinary automotive history, then what ?!
-Especially since this car still has the original workshop book, an original spare parts catalog, drawings, old registration papers from the GDR, lots of invoices and lots of correspondence!
+If this isn’t exceptional automotive history, what is?!
+Especially since this car still has the original workshop book, an original spare parts catalog, drawings, old registration papers from the GDR, lots of invoices and a lot of correspondence!!

 I quote from the original documents:

-That was how it was described at the time and if you look at Adler’s history, it is all conclusive, because the ADLER company set a total of 28 international class records (speed records) between 1935 and 1936.
-As the chief developer of ADLER, the ingenious designer Karl Jenschke, who u.a. worked with Ferdinand Porsche and later, from 1951-1954, was chief designer at Audi Union in Ingolstadt.
+That’s how it was described back then and if you look at the history of Adler, it all makes sense, because the ADLER company set a total of 28 international class records (speed records) between 1935 and 1936.

-The famous architect and Bauhaus director from Dessau, Professor Walter Gropius, developed the design of the large Adler wagons and since 1930 the ADLER emblem he designed, with the spread wings, has adorned all Adler vehicles.
-This is why this model is often referred to as the “Gropius eagle”.
+The famous architect and Bauhaus director from Dessau, Professor Walter Gropius, developed the design of the large Adler wagons and since 1930 the ADLER emblem he designed, with the outstretched wings, has adorned all Adler vehicles.
+That is why this model is often referred to as the “Gropius Eagle”.

-The jury of this year’s international Concours d’Elegance of the 15th ASC Classic Gala in Schwetzingen Castle also found this vehicle and its history to be exceptional, which is why it took 1st place in the class: Special Body 2019, Sport.
+The jury of this year’s international Concours d’Elegance at the 15th ASC Classic Gala in Schwetzingen Castle also found this vehicle and its history exceptional, which is why it took 1st place in the class: Special Body 2019, Sport.

-If you would like to read more about this vehicle, then follow the menu item “Press reports”, here you will find the article “Gone with the wind” at the bottom, a comparison test with a Peugeot 402.
+If you would like to read more about this vehicle, then follow the menu item „Press reports“, here you will find the article „Gone with the Wind“, a comparison test with a Peugeot 402, at the bottom.